Renter Beware: 7 Common Problems to Look Out for When Moving Into a New Apartment

 Conclusive words

 Renting an apartment in India's crowded property marketplace requires you to stay alert.
-But by watching for these 7 common problems and inspecting closely, you can avoid rental disappointments down the road.
-Know the red flags, listen to your gut, and don't hesitate to push back on anything suspicious before signing.
+But by watching for these seven common problems and inspecting them closely, you can avoid rental disappointments down the road.
+Know the red flags, listen to your gut and don't hesitate to push back on anything suspicious before signing.
 Stay informed and vigilant as you embark on your apartment hunt!